Connected2FiberTeam/docker-influxdb-grafana/README.md

   -b my-bucket -t my-token -r 0 -f
 ```

+Note: as this project is for local usage.
+These default values will be used in other setups.
+If we need to make them configurable, we can do in the future.

 ## Grafana and influxDB connection Setup

 ### add datasource in Grafana UI